cjaes-hub/Resume/README.md

 _January 2011 - April 2015_

-- Interacted effectively with both technical and management teams to design and execute multimillion-dollar petroleum production enhancement projects.
-- Supervised projects and delivery of quality pre/post-treatment analysis to assure optimization.
+• Developed employee time-tracking service using Python.
+• Wrote a cleaning service to improve data quality by 20%.
+• Increased department revenue by 40% over the 2 year period.
+• Built conceptual models to simulate and test production enhancement studies.
-- Identified potential risks and issues, anticipated points of resistance and developed specific plans to mitigate or address concerns.
+• Identified bottlenecks, anticipated points of resistance, and developed plans to mitigate concerns.
-- Provided onsite technical support for customers and field operations teams.
-- Mentored newly hired engineers by explaining Halliburton’s vision, involved in goal setting and solving problems, encouraged mentees to take ownership of initiatives.
+• Mentored and encouraged newly hired engineers by taking ownership of initiatives.

 ---